ESTA Application Process

 Find information about ESTA.
 Apply now!

-Visa-exempt travelers must apply for KETA to enter Korea.
+Visa Waiver Program travelers must apply for ESTA to enter the United States.
 We recommend applying early to avoid entry issues.

 STEP 1